Skip to main content

 New parts are automatically created when a customer submits an RFQ for a part that does not already exist in Parts Portal.

-Click Import+ on the Parts dashboard to upload multiple parts at once via CSV.
+Click Import+ on the Parts dashboard to upload multiple parts at once via Excel.

 • Download the provided Excel template